ibm-cloud-docs/power-iaas/getting-started-PER.md

-2. Set the IBM Cloud Resource Names (CRN) value for the workspace to be migrated by using the `ibmcloud pi workspace target <crn>` CLI command.
+2. Set the IBM cloud resource name (CRN) value for the workspace to be migrated by using the `ibmcloud pi workspace target <crn>` CLI command.